← All Integrations

 Using Redux, MobX Or Other State Management

-Even when using state libraries such as Redux or MobX, the above examples will be fine, because the tracking calls will not change any state.
+The examples above are enough for most cases when using React.
+Even when using state libraries such as Redux or MobX, the above examples will work fine — the tracking calls don't change any state, so they don't have to be part of Redux or MobX state management.

 Identifying Users